-F&A Costs -- “Facilities and Administrative” Costs, a term recently adopted by the federal government is synonymous with the term “indirect” costs.
+F&A Costs -- “Facilities and Administrative” Costs, is also known as indirect costs.
 Although not readily identifiable with a particular project or activity, F&A costs are real and necessary for the University’s general operations including support of sponsored projects.
 Expenses such as facility maintenance, depreciation, utility costs, library expenses, research and sponsored programs administration, and general department administration are covered through F&A costs.
 Because F&A costs cannot be readily itemized for specific projects, these costs are assessed using a fixed percentage rate determined by the sponsor and the university.
-The university's current indirect cost recovery rates can be accessed at the following link: Current Indirect Cost Rates

 Federal Share -- regarding real property, equipment, or supplies; that percentage of the property's acquisition costs and any improvement expenditures paid for using federal funds.